jthomasmock/gtExtras/cran-comments.md

 ## Submission details

-- This is a submission to correct a number of failing tests as necessary by the latest release of `gt` package on 2022-11-16
+- This is an update to solve a few bugs as indicated by users
-- I have corrected all the failing tests.

 ## R CMD check results